urstrulyrithik/rithik-covidWebsite/README.md

 # rithik-covidWebsite

-This project was built as a part of my senior year major project/dissertation and has been completely documented right from objective of the project to future scope of the project.
+This project was built as a part of my senior year major project/dissertation and has been completely documented right from objective of the project, conceptual overview, detailed methodologies, result analysis all the way to future scope of the project.

 Project Documentation Link :